meliorence/react-native-snap-carousel/README.md

 Since `1.5.0`, the snapping effect can now be based on momentum instead of when you're releasing your finger.
 It means that the component will wait until the `ScrollView` isn't moving anymore to snap.
 By default, the inertia isn't too high on Android.
 However, we had to tweak the default iOS value a bit to make sure the snapping isn't delayed for too long.
 You can adjust this value to your needs thanks to [this prop](https://facebook.github.io/react-native/docs/scrollview.html#decelerationrate).

-Make also sure to play with the props `scrollEndDragThrottleValue` and `snapCallbackDebounceValue`; they can help achieving a better snap feeling, especially when momentum is disabled.
+Make sure to also play with prop `scrollEndDragDebounceValue` since it can help achieving a better snap feeling when momentum is disabled.

 > As a rule of thumb, **we recommend setting `enableMomentum` to `false` (default) and `decelerationRate` to `'fast'` when you are displaying only one main slide** (as in the showcase above), and to use `true` and `0.9` otherwise.